OPEN-NEXT/wp2.2_dev/README.md

 The most widely used Python scientific plotting libraries such as [Matplotlib](https://matplotlib.org/) are focused on producing static images for offline viewing.
 By design, the `osdash` dashboard is to be delivered online with interactive and dynamic data visualisations.
 To that end, we decided to utilise the [Dash](https://dash.plotly.com/) framework which was created for building "web analytic applications".
 Dash allows the creation of web applications with complex, dynamic, and interactive data visualisations arranged on a unified canvas using Python.
 These tasks were traditionally done with web-focused programming languages such as HTML, [CSS](https://www.w3.org/Style/CSS/), or [Javascript](https://en.wikipedia.org/wiki/JavaScript).
 Dash allowed us to conduct all development in Python, the only language we are familiar with, thereby saving substantial time and effort.
 Other benefits of Dash are its maturity, active development, and strong community support.

 Notably, a live Dash web app automatically reloads when the underlying Python code is changed.
-This saves time during development since we can edit the code of the `osdash` module and changes are immediately reflected in the web browser.
+This saves time during development since we can edit the code of the `osdash` module and changes (or errors) are immediately reflected in the web browser.
 Lastly, the Dash framework is a piece of commercially successful open source software.
 This aligns with the theme of OPENNEXT which is to study models of commercially-produced open source hardware.

 There is no strict limitation on where Dash web apps can be hosted.
-However, since the [demo instance](https://psaltyi.pythonanywhere.com/) of the `osdash` module is currently hosted on [Pythonanywhere](https://eu.pythonanywhere.com/), the version numbers of the dependencies for this repository listed in [`requirements.txt`](./requirements.txt) are based on [those offered](https://eu.pythonanywhere.com/batteries_included/) by their default Python 3.8 environment.
+However, since the [demo instance](https://psaltyi.pythonanywhere.com/) of the `osdash` module is currently hosted on [PythonAnywhere](https://eu.pythonanywhere.com/), the version numbers of the dependencies for this repository listed in [`requirements.txt`](./requirements.txt) are based on [those offered](https://eu.pythonanywhere.com/batteries_included/) by their default Python 3.8 environment.

 ## Future work

 ### Accessing file-change histories

 In a typical version control system such as [Git](https://git-scm.com/) (on which GitHub is based), the metadata of a commit includes the author and a list of files that were changed.
 This crucial piece of data allows us to construct not only the complete file-change history of a repository, but also file co-edition graphs using authorship data.
-Nodes in such a graph would be those who have made a commit and edges between two nodes would be formed if they have committed changes to the same files.
-And since each commit also has a timestamp, we could observe how the structure of the graph changed over time and perform clustering or modularity analyses to quantify that evolution.
+Nodes in such a graph would be those who have made a commit and an edge between two nodes would be formed if they have committed changes to the same files.
+And since each commit has a timestamp, we could observe how the structure of the graph changed over time and perform clustering or modularity analyses to quantify that evolution.
 We hypothesise that the evolution of such a graph would reflect changes in a repository's developer community over time.

-A major barrier to building a repository's file-change history is that while the current GitHub GraphQL API allows requesting the *list* of commits that have been made in a repository, there is no way to retrieve the list of files that were changed in *individual* commits.
+A major barrier to building a repository's file-change history is that while the current GitHub GraphQL API allows requesting the *list* of commits that have been made in a repository, there is no way to retrieve the list of files that were changed in an *individual* commit.
 To obtain that information, we need to query *each* commit in a repository with GitHub's older REST API.
 Since each repository could have hundreds, sometimes thousands, of commits, and that we would like to study the file-change histories of many repositories (possibly hundreds), the number of API queries would increase exponentially with the number of repositories.
 This is impractical not only because of how much time the API queries would take, but also that GitHub caps the number of API requests allowed from the same source every hour.
 One solution is to download a copy of the entire repository and directly access its commit history.
-However, as previously discussed, this is also time-consuming and takes up substantial storage.
+However, as previously discussed, this is time-consuming and takes up substantial storage.

 To our knowledge, the most promising solution at time of writing is to use Git's [internal transfer protocols](https://git-scm.com/book/en/v2/Git-Internals-Transfer-Protocols) to request metadata.
 These protocols allow low-level access to the "behind the scenes" mechanisms of a Git repository and bypass the limitations of GitHub's high-level (albeit easier to use) API.
 Since every GitHub repository is also a valid Git repository, communicating with it via the Git internal transfer protocols will likely allow granular access to specific pieces of metadata (such as the files changes in a commit) without the overheads described above.
 This is an advanced and complex technique but worth further investigation.
+Python packages such as [GitPython](https://gitpython.readthedocs.io/) or [PyDriller](https://pydriller.readthedocs.io/) may aid this effort.

-It should also be noted that a graph of community interactions need not be solely based on file co-edition histories.
-Since we also mine data on tickets (i.e. GitHub and Wikifactory issues), these interactions can also form edges in the graph.
+It should also be noted that a graph of community interactions need not be based exclusively on file co-edition histories.
+Since we also mine data on tickets (i.e. GitHub and Wikifactory issues), user interactions there can also form edges in the graph.
 Including these activites could form a more complete representation of community structure.

 In addition, the Dash framework includes components (such as [Cytoscape](https://dash.plotly.com/cytoscape)) for visualising and interacting with network graphs.
 This was an important factor when we chose Dash as the basis of our `osdash` dashboard module.